ORF-4450/RobotLib/README.md

 v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
 Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.

 ### NOTICE TO DEVELOPERS
-Read the documentation in build.gradle and LibraryVersion.java for the procedure to do development on this library and then generate a release on Github and Jitpack.
+Read the documentation in build.gradle for the procedure to do development on this library and then generate a release on Github and Jitpack.
 ***************************************************************************************************************
 Version 3.8.0